crowdwave/identoro/README.md

 ### If you do not already have a users table

-If you do not have an existing users table, you can use the following SQL to create both the needed table and the views:
+If you do not have an existing users table, you can use the following SQL to create both the needed users table (in this context you do not need the views):

 ```sql
 -- Create the users table